mbaykara/local-setup/README.md

 # .local-setup :rocket: :trident:

-This repository allow you to setup your local environment in 1 minute.
+This repository allow you to setup your local environment in a minute.

 ## Features